MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 If we are not able to automatically activate the license for some reason, we show an activation wizard to the user.
 This reports that the wizard is being shown to the user.
 It is critical in detecting if the user is in a good state and not missing functionality, used for system health and used for diagnostic purposes if a user reports an issue with their machine

 This event collects no fields.

+### Office.Licensing.BusBar.CheckForDynamicBusbarExperiment

+This event is triggered once for every licensing business bar type that will be shown that has the dynamic business bar flight on (treatment group).
+This data event reports whether there is an LPP dynamic business bar campaign ready on disk.
+Data will be used to measure the health of the new LPP dynamic licensing business bar technology.

+The following fields are collected:

+- **DoesCampaignExist (bool)** - Indicates if the campaign is on disk

+- **Type (int32)** - Indicates the licensing business bar type

+### Office.Licensing.BusBar.ShowStashedBusbar

+This event is triggered when the dynamic LPP business bar fails to show and stashed static business bar needs to be shown instead.
+This data event will be used to make sure fallback to static business bar is successful.

+The following fields are collected:

+- **Type (int32)** - Indicates the licensing business bar type

 ### Office.Licensing.Dialogs.WebViewDialog.Close